nendotools/tree-sitter-mcp/README.md

 When used as an MCP server, provides these tools for AI assistants:

 - `search_code` - Search for functions, classes, variables by name
 - `find_usage` - Find all usages of identifiers across the project
 - `analyze_code` - Comprehensive code quality and structure analysis
+- `check_errors` - Find actionable syntax errors with detailed context

 See the [full documentation](docs/) for detailed API reference.